Bulk or Cut First? The Simple Answer for Women 40+.

 This is the exact structure I use inside Fit Forever, followed by a focused cut inside 6-Week Shred.

-If you decide you want to run a cut or a lean bulk, the next step is knowing how to do it without going too extreme, losing strength, or gaining extra weight you did not ask for.
+If you decide you want to run a cut or a lean bulk, the next step is knowing how to do it without going too extreme, losing strength, or gaining extra weight which takes time and effort to lose.

 Calculate your TDEE estimate (Total Daily Energy Expenditure) to get a baseline, then track your intake and weight for 10 to 14 days and adjust until your average weight is staying about the same.
 If you want help turning that number into protein, carbs, and fats, use my guide here: How to Calculate Your Macros.